 Are salt-free water softeners effective?

-The advantage of water softeners is they can extend the life of your water-using appliances, your plumbing and even your clothes.
+Water softeners are beneficial because they can extend the life of your water-using appliances, plumbing and clothes.
 (Photo courtesy of Angie's List member Kevin F. of San Antonio.)

 Dear Angie: Do salt-free water softeners work better than the other salt type water softeners?
 Would you recommend a salt free water softener? – P.T.
 Portales, N.M.